 EV Charging Infrastructure in India is not in good amount.
 As of now there are not as many charging stations as there are fuel stations.
 This makes a negative impact on the buyers of EV.
 If India wants to fulfill the vision of FAME 2 2030, then they need to focus on charging infrastructure as same as on electric vehicle production.

 Right now there are very few charging stations that are there in India and this makes it very difficult for buyers to choose EV.
 As there competitor(combustion engine vehicles) is having plenty of fuel stations, but there are very few charging stations for electric vehicles.

 According to FAME 2, there are around 2636 charging stations that are going to be established in 62 cities and 24states and union territories of India.
-Therefore, this makes ensure that in every city there is a charging station in every 4 X 4 km grid.
+Therefore, this makes ensures that in every city there is a charging station in every 4 X 4 km grid.
 This will enhance or boost the confidence of Electric Vehicle buyers in India after the range anxiety.

 Also, many private organizations are all ready to set up there charging stations in India.
 Many organizations are working on EV Charging Infrastructure some of them are:

 - Okaya Power Group.